josefdigital/forestmq/README.md

 - Docker ✅
 - Daemon ✅
 - Topics `TODO`
-- MacOS distribution with brew `TODO`
+- MacOS distribution with brew `TODO`*
-- Linux distribution with snap `TODO`
+- Linux distribution with snap `TODO`*
 - Message encryption `TODO`

+\* *As ForestMQ is built on libevent, therefore it's only available for UNIX like systems.*
 ### Quick Start
 #### Run with Docker
 ```